FEMOROACETABULAR IMPINGEMENT

 Femoroacetabular Impingement (FAI)

 Femoroacetabular Impingement is a condition in which extra bone grows along with any one or both bones in the hip joint.
 It gives the bones an unusual shape.
 And since they do not fit perfectly, the bones rub against each other during movements.
-Over a period of time, this friction damages the joint, restricting activities and causing pain.
+Additionally, over a period of time, this friction damages the joint, restricting activities and causing pain.
 If parents do not get treatment for FAI quickly and properly, it can damage the cartilage that cushions the hip.
-And this damage can ultimately result in arthritis or other painful deteriorations in the joints.
+Ultimately, this damage can ultimately result in arthritis or other painful deteriorations in the joints.
 In severe cases, children might even need surgery to recover from the damage.

-Hip impingement generally becomes painful when the friction between bones damages the labrum.
-The labrum is the soft tissue cushioning the hip joint.
-And this damage is called a labral tear.
-Hip impingement often damages the cartilage layer in the joint, gradually leading to osteoarthritis.
 Sitting for prolonged periods and certain sports can cause hip impingement to become worse and more painful.
-Children playing Hockey, gymnastics, rugby, and other sports that involve a lot of twisting, turning, and squatting can develop problems like hip impingement.
+Children playing hockey, gymnastics, rugby, and other sports that involve a lot of twisting, turning, and squatting can develop problems like hip impingement.
 Over time, they may find training and performing increasingly painful.

 QUESTIONS AND ANSWERS